-Cambridge-INET Institute, Cambridge Endowment for Research in Finance (CERF), Centre for Microdata Methods and Practice (cemmap) & Society for Financial Econometrics (SoFiE) are sponsoring the Fourteenth Annual SoFiE Conference.
+Cambridge-INET Institute, Cambridge Endowment for Research in Finance (CERF), Centre for Microdata Methods and Practice (cemmap) & Society for Financial Econometrics (SoFiE) are sponsoring the SoFiE 2022 Annual Conference.

 The event will take place at Churchill College, University of Cambridge, from the 24th-26th June 2022.
 The Post-Conference for Young Scholars will be held on 27th June 2022.